kasper-piskorski/docs/pages/platform/0-index.md

 toc: false
 ---

-Grakn is a knowledge graph data platform that stores data in a way that allows machines to understand the meaning of information, and equipped with a knowledge-oriented query language capable of real-time analytics and reasoning.
+*Grakn is a knowledge graph data platform that stores data in a way that allows machines to understand the meaning of information.
+Grakn performs machine reasoning through Graql, a knowledge-oriented graph query language capable of reasoning and graph analytics.*

-Let's break that down a bit and explain what it means.

-**_"Grakn is a knowledge graph data platform ..."_**
+## Grakn

-Grakn is a knowledge graph data platform that enables the programmatic definition of highly expressive domain models and rules, i.e. knowledge ontologies.
-Your ontology could flexibly evolve as your application grows while it acts as a schema that guarantees the consistency of your data.
-This allows Grakn to store data in a way that allows machines to understand the meaning of information and their relationships, which would allow computers to process complex information more intelligently with less human intervention.
-Grakn is built using various graph computing technologies which allows it to be sharded and replicated over a network of distributed machines.
-Effectively, Grakn turns your dataset into a distributed knowledge graph data platform.
+Grakn is a platform that stores data in a way that allows machines to understand the meaning of information in the context of their relationships.
+Consequently, Grakn allows computers to process complex information more intelligently with less human intervention.

-**_"... and a knowledge-oriented query language ..."_**
+This is possible because Grakn allows the definition of highly expressive domain models and rules, i.e. [knowledge ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)), to provide a semantic layer over data.
+The ontology functions as a richer translation of data as well as a schema that guarantees information consistency.
+The ontology could also flexibly evolve as your application grows.

+Effectively, Grakn turns your dataset into a graph of knowledge.

+## Graql

-Our query language, Graql, is a [declarative](https://dzone.com/articles/imperative-vs-declarative-query-languages-whats-th), knowledge-oriented query language that uses machine reasoning for retrieving explicitly stored and implicitly derived knowledge.
-Graql allows you to express complex queries in simple and short pattern matching statements and it leverages the inherent semantics of data.
+Graql is a [declarative](https://en.wikipedia.org/wiki/Declarative_programming), knowledge-oriented graph query language that uses machine reasoning for retrieving explicitly stored and implicitly derived knowledge from the Grakn graph.

-**_"... capable of real-time analytics ..."_**

-Graql is capable of performing distributed computation over large amount of data to answer commonly asked analytics queries.
-These types of analytics queries is usually not possible to perform on big data without developing custom distributed algorithms.

-**_"... and reasoning."_**

-Graql is capable of validating constraints and inferring new information in a Grakn graph.
-In the past, queries that are executed on a database have to explicitly define the relationship they are looking for.
-Graql, on the other hand, will infer all relationships that matches a query pattern, as well as relationships that are semantically equivalent.
+In the past, database queries have to define the data patterns they are looking for explicitly.
+Graql, on the other hand, will translate a query pattern into all of its logical equivalence and evaluate them against the database.
+As a result, Graql allows you to derive implicit information that is hidden in your dataset, as well as reduce the complexity of expressing intelligent questions to concise and intuitive statements.

+Graql is also capable of performing distributed graph analytics as part of the language, which allows you to perform analytics over large graphs out of the box.
+These types of analytics are usually not possible without developing custom distributed graph algorithms that are unique to a use case.